airtap/airtap/README.md

 ## headless zuul

-If you just want to run your tests in a headless environment courtesy of mocha-phantomjs and phantomjs, zull will oblige!
+If you just want to run your tests in a headless environment courtesy of mocha-phantomjs and phantomjs, zuul will oblige!

 ```shell
 $ zuul /path/to/your/test/*.js